nystudio107/craft-scripts/README.md

 All settings that are prefaced with `GLOBAL_` apply to **all** environments.

 `GLOBAL_DB_TABLE_PREFIX` is the Craft database table prefix, usually `craft_`

+`GLOBAL_CRAFT_PATH` is the path of the `craft` folder, relative to the root path.
+This should normally be `craft/`, unless you have moved it elsewhere.
+Paths should always have a trailing `/`

+`GLOBAL_DB_BACKUPS_MAX_AGE` Is the maximum age of local backups in days; backups older than this will be automatically rotated out (removed).

 #### Local Settings